 Michael Carbert: A few years ago I wrote up a Top 12 Greatest All-Time Mexican Boxers list and to my delight, it inspired some consternation.
 I’ve wanted to revisit the topic because I’ve since learned the list is missing at least a couple of important names.
-Now, for the sake of the discussion, Rafa, I want to put forward the idea that our focus will primarily be about the achievements and the level of excellence demonstrated by the fighters, as opposed to a speculative who-beats-who ranking.
+Now, for the sake of the discussion, Rafa, our focus will primarily be about the achievements and level of excellence demonstrated by the fighters, as opposed to a speculative who-beats-who ranking.
 Plus, we will only consider fighters whose careers are now etched in history, safely in the record books.
 Are we in agreement with that?
-Or do we need more stringent criteria?
+Or do we need further or more stringent criteria?

 Rafael Garcia: Given the fact Mexican fighters are—by everyone’s recognition—a distinct breed, I think there’s an important criteria missing from your statement, Michael.
 If we’re going to rank Mexican fighters, we sure as hell make sure that on top of achievements and level of excellence we also consider how well each candidate represented the Mexican Style of fighting.
 The Platonic Mexican Fighter is offensive-minded, a come-forward warrior who loves to mix it up.
 Deft at combination punching, he prefers infighting to a round-the-ring chess match, and never, under any circumstance, will he shy away from proving the quality of his exceptional chin.
 Call it machismo, call it #MexicanStyle, or call it cojones, but that’s exactly what everyone thinks about when they think Mexican boxing.
 Having said all that, we have to start somewhere, and your original list is as good a departure point as any:

 7. Carlos Zarate